Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Fishermans Beach

-At the end of that road, step onto beautiful Fishermans Beach and follow the trail to the east with the headland in sight.
+At the end of the road, you’ll step onto the stunning Fishermans Beach.
+From there, follow the trail heading east with the headland clearly in view.

-Towards the end of the beach, walk on the road for a little while until you see the walking trail marked as Long Reef Point and Bicentennial Coastal Walk.
+As you near the end of the beach, continue briefly along the road until you spot the walking trail marked as Long Reef Point and Bicentennial Coastal Walk.

 2. Long Reef Point Lookout

-The next section is an easy paved walking path leading to the highlight of the walk: the Long Reef Point Lookout.
+The next section features an easy, paved walking path that leads to the highlight of the walk: the Long Reef Point Lookout.

 Long Reef Point Lookout